 Why Proper Winter Storage is Essential for Your iSUP

 The off-season might seem like a simple break for your inflatable paddle board, but it’s a critical period where environmental factors can take a heavy toll.
 Leaving your iSUP uncleaned, improperly folded, or in an unsuitable environment can lead to irreversible damage.
 Extreme cold can make the PVC material brittle, increasing the risk of cracks and punctures, while fluctuating temperatures stress the board’s construction and adhesives.
-Moreover, lingering moisture is a breeding ground for mold and mildew, which can stain and degrade the deck pad and fabric.
+Lingering moisture is a breeding ground for mold and mildew, which can stain and degrade the deck pad and fabric.
 Proper storage is not just about convenience; it’s about preserving the integrity, performance, and longevity of your beloved paddle board.

 Step-by-Step Guide to Preparing Your Inflatable Paddle Board for Winter